JamesSedlacek/DependencyInjectable/README.md

 ### Injecting dependencies into a ViewModel

-Create a view model that injects your service using the `@Observable` macro and the `DependencyInjectable` protocol:
+Create a view model that injects your service using the `@Observable` macro and the `DependencyInjectable` protocol: <br>
 Note - `onInject(dependencies:)` gets called automatically by the `.inject(:)` view modifier.

 ```swift